Skip to main content

 apiKey: process.env.SOLVAPAY_SECRET_KEY, // Optional: defaults to env var

-// Create payable handler for your agent
+// Create payable handler for your product

 const payable = solvaPay.payable({